 VIU Campus

-Experiential Learning
+Experiential learning

-Kolb’s Experiential Learning cycle guides the development of Experiential Learning activities, involving four stages:
+Kolb’s Experiential Learning cycle describes four stages:

 • Concrete experience: doing, having an experience